Do You Think You May Be Under Investigation?

 If you believe investigators are poking around, if you have been contacted regarding an investigation, or even if you have been formally arrested, contact our Colorado Springs law firm immediately.

-We represent clients in state or federal cases in El Paso County, Teller County and Douglas and Arapahoe counties, including:
+We represent clients in state or federal cases in El Paso County, Teller County, and Douglas and Arapahoe counties, including:

-Former Prosecutors Who Know How Investigations Work
+Our Former Prosecutors Know How Investigations Work

+What You Should – And Shouldn’t – Do.
 The prospect of an arrest and prison is terrifying.
-The first impulse may be to delete e-mails and shred documents.
+The first impulse may be to delete emails and shred documents.
 This will only result in additional charges of obstruction of justice.
-The second impulse may be to cooperate with investigators and throw yourself on the mercy of the court.
-This is exactly what investigators are hoping when they start making inquiries.
+The second impulse may be to cooperate with investigators and throw yourself at the mercy of the court.
+This is exactly what investigators are hoping for when they start making inquiries.
 Anything you say can and will be used against you.

-If you do get a call or unannounced visit from investigators, you have the right to seek legal representation immediately, prior to making any statement.
-Even a small amount of information that seems harmless at the time can assist Law Enforcement in making a case against you.
+If you do get a call or unannounced visit from investigators, it is important to remember that you have certain rights.
+You have the right to remain silent and do not have to speak with police officers.
+You have the right to seek legal representation immediately, prior to making any statement.
+Although it can be tempting to defend yourself and tell your side of the story, even a small amount of information that seems harmless at the time can assist Law Enforcement in making a case against you.

 Police officers are trained in interrogation techniques, leaving you at a complete disadvantage anytime you interact with one.
 They know what information they are looking for to support a criminal offense, and the more you talk, the easier it is for officers to gather evidence against you and prove a crime was committed.
 Having experienced, reliable representation working on your behalf can ensure that your side of the story is told correctly and without coercion.

 Whatever you do, do not lie about anything.
 Be polite, but set a reasonable time to get back with them, then let your attorney handle it from there.